Mohan737/razorpay-payment-python_test_guide/README.md

 	You will get a local address, enter the address in your browser. and that's it.

+For making test payment use the [test cards](https://razorpay.com/docs/payment-gateway/test-card-details/).
 Later after the payment you can see that the payment is reflected in Transactions option in your Razorpay Dashboard.